iq-motion-control/iq-module-communication-doc/docs/manual/manual_buzzer_control.rst

 .. code-block:: python

     import iqmotion as iq
-    import numpy as np

     # Module Communication - This must be updated with the correct parameters for your module's serial communication
     com = iq.SerialCommunicator("COM3", baudrate=115200)

-    # Using the Vertiq2306 with additional custom client files
+    # Using the Vertiq2306
     module = iq.Vertiq2306(com, firmware="speed")

-    #Information about how loud to make each note as well as the frequency of each note in the C-Major scale
+    # Information about how loud to make each note as well as the frequency of each note in the C-Major scale
     volume = 100
     c = 261.6
     d = 293.7